Defence Geospatial Information Framework

-Numerous defence programs have adopted DGIF for the production and validation of geospatial vector data.
-Among these are the Multinational Geospatial Co-Production Program (MGCP) and the International Program for Human Geography (IPHG).
-Additionally, DGIF has been integrated by NATO and the Federated Mission Networking (FMN) through standards such as STANAG 2592 (NGIF), STANAG 5524 (NISP), MC 296 (Geospatial Policy), and FMN Service Instructions.
+Because of this solid foundation, numerous defence programs have adopted DGIF for the production and validation of geospatial vector data.
+These include the Multinational Geospatial Co-Production Program (MGCP) and the International Program for Human Geography (IPHG).
+DGIF has also been integrated by NATO and Federated Mission Networking (FMN) through standards such as STANAG 2592 (NGIF), STANAG 5524 (NISP), MC 296 (Geospatial Policy), and FMN Service Instructions.

-Procurement, system development, and configuration management activities in various domains—including Command and Control (C2), Intelligence, ISR (Intelligence, Surveillance, Reconnaissance), Navigation, Mission Planning, Simulation, Logistics, and Transmissions—can significantly benefit from adhering to the latest DGIF baseline or its relevant profiles.
-This is particularly important as the demand for higher resolution geospatial vector data continues to grow.
+Procurement, system development, and configuration management across domains such as Command and Control (C2), Intelligence and ISR, Navigation, Mission Planning, Simulation, Logistics, and Transmissions all benefit from alignment with the latest DGIF baseline or its relevant profiles.
+This alignment is increasingly important as demand for higher-resolution geospatial vector data continues to grow.

 Table of Contents

-Deprecated DGIF 2 downloads may be found on Page 2 of this webpage.
+Deprecated DGIF 2 and NGIF 2 downloads may be found on Page 2 of this webpage.

 DGIF 3 Overview